mmerickel/subparse/README.rst

 Lazy Decorators
 ===============

-Subcommands can be defined lazily and picked up later.
-This removes ordering restrictions between the subcommands and the cli object.
+Commands can be defined lazily and picked up later.
+This removes ordering restrictions between the commands and the cli object.

 ::

     # myapp/info.py

-    from subparse import subcommand
+    from subparse import command

-    @subcommand('myapp.info:foo_main')
+    @command('myapp.info:foo_main')
     def foo(parser):
         """perform foo"""